hadar-simulator/hadar/docs/source/architecture/workflow.rst

 #.
 It will schedule pipelines compute.
 If shuffler is used with pipeline, it will distribute pipeline running over computer cores.
 A good tips !

 #.
-Yes it samples data to create study scenarios.
+It samples data to create study scenarios.

 TODO shuffler graphics

 Below an example how to use Shuffler ::

     shuffler = Shuffler()
-    # Add raw data as a bumpy array
+    # Add raw data as a numpy array
     shuffler.add_data(name='solar', data=np.array([[1, 2, 3], [5, 6, 7]]))

     # Add pipeline and its input data